 3.)
 Fertilize with any all purpose fertilizer using about 1/4 dose every fourth or 5th watering.

 We offer classes!!
 Check our events section for a complete schedule!

 Wreath cuttings are comprised of a mix of succulents we use to plant the wreaths, predominantly Aeoniums, Crassula, Sedums and Echeverias.
 This mix is forever changing based on what we are growing.
 If you have specific desires or requests, please contact us before ordering.

 These are fresh cuttings, cut to order.

 Please note if you would like to purchase at the nursery, please give us 24 hour notice by calling ahead!
 We need time to cut the plants before you arrive.
 Thank you!

-Includes frame and cuttings.
-We include a mix of Aeoniums, Crassula, Echeveria and other cuttings in this mix.
+Our cuttings include a mix of Aeoniums, Crassula, Echeveria and other cuttings in this mix.
 If you have specific desires or requests please contact us before placing your order.

 If you would like to purchase a kit when you visit the nursery, please call 24 hrs in advance so that we may prepare it for you!